-If the CTG is suspected to be abnormal at any point, an immediate obstetric review MUST be sought using the appropriate SBAR escalation protocol.
+If the CTG is suspected to be abnormal at any point, an immediate Band 7 or ST6 and above review MUST be sought using the appropriate SBAR escalation protocol.

 Whenever the CTG is reviewed during the analysis, the practitioner must sign/annotate to evidence and document in the notes.